-You would think that having to hike to a beach at the Oregon coast would deter crowds, but that’s not the case.
+You would think that having to hike to hike in would deter the crowds, but that’s not the case.
 Short Sand Beach attracts folks from all corners of the state (and then some!) during the warm summer months.

 However, even with the crowds, this rugged Oregon coast beach is worthwhile because the landscape is so serene.
-You’ll find yourself in the midst of hikers, sun bathers and surfers, everyone trying to get their fill of the Oregon coast.
+You’ll find yourself in the midst of sun bathers and surfers, everyone trying to get their fill of the salty air.
 But who can blame them?

 Also worth mention: Short Sand Beach is one of the best beaches on the Oregon Coast for surfing.
 Expect to see many wet-suit laden bopping heads braving glacial temperatures in search of a wave to catch.
 The people-watching opportunities are endless, that’s for sure.

 If you’d like to stretch you legs, take a walk to Cape Falcon or hike to the top of Neahkahnie Mountain for an irresistible view of the epic coastline.